General Surgery

 Summary

 Mesenteric ischaemia is a life-threatening condition characterized by inadequate blood supply to the intestines, leading to bowel infarction and potentially fatal complications.
-It occurs in acute and chronic forms, with acute mesenteric ischaemia being a surgical emergency with mortality rates of 30-90%.
-The condition requires high clinical suspicion, prompt diagnosis, and urgent intervention combining medical resuscitation, anticoagulation, and surgical management.
-Chronic mesenteric ischaemia presents as postprandial abdominal pain and weight loss, requiring elective revascularization.
-Early recognition is crucial as delays in diagnosis significantly worsen outcomes.
-[1,2]
+It occurs in acute and chronic forms, with acute mesenteric ischaemia (AMI) being a surgical emergency with mortality rates of 60-80%, varying by etiology and time to diagnosis.
+The condition requires high clinical suspicion, prompt diagnosis, and urgent intervention combining medical resuscitation, anticoagulation, and surgical or endovascular management.
+Chronic mesenteric ischaemia (CMI) presents as postprandial abdominal pain ("intestinal angina") and weight loss, requiring elective revascularization.
+Early recognition is crucial as delays in diagnosis significantly worsen outcomes, with mortality exceeding 90% when diagnosis is delayed beyond 48 hours.
+The four main subtypes of AMI—arterial embolism (40-50%), arterial thrombosis (25-30%), venous thrombosis (5-15%), and non-occlusive mesenteric ischaemia (NOMI, 20-25%)—each require distinct management approaches.
+[1,2,21]

 Key Facts